rsalesc/binaryheap-resizable/README.md

 predicate({relevance: 1}, {relevance: null});
 ```

-Both `predicate()` calls right above will not result in error, since undefined and null are still comparable.
-So, if its not the behavior you wait from the algorithm, you should better use a deep find algorithm which throws an error if an object property is not a solid object.
+Both `predicate()` calls right above will not result in error, since undefined and null are still comparable, producing a unpredictable behavior.
+It's not what most of programmers want, so, if its not what you wait from the algorithm, you should better use a deep find algorithm which throws an error if an object property is not a solid object, right inside the predicate.

 In another study-case example we have: